PSYCHOLOGY IN FORMULA ONE

 Red Bull felt (and still seems to feel) that their driver, Max Verstappen, was ENTITLED TO WIN.

 The psychological implications of someone who feels this kind of ENTITLEMENT is that they do not tend to see or care about their own hypocrisy.
 They minimize inconvenient rules and facts that don't align with their entitled beliefs.
 Add to that their feelings of resentment, jealousy, or envy and you are left with a situation in which morals and values have no place.
 The ethics of right and wrong become irrelevant.
+And after time had passed, Hamilton used the word "traumatic" to describe his experience at Abu Dhabi which is exactly what happens for the person on the receiving end of that kind of entitled thinking.
+I don't know if he was intentionally using the word "trauma" as we therapists use it in our sessions but he is absolutely accurate that the events of that day did rise to the level of trauma and for an explanation of why, please read my blog here.

 But I recognize this is just one possibility.
 It's also possible that Red Bull saw their victory through a different lens.
 After all, the FIA defended its implementation of the rules and the individual teams have little control over those decisions.
 So, Red Bull may have simply said "Hey, it wasn't our call - we just raced the best we could under the circumstances we were given".